Generalization error

-For supervised learning applications in machine learning and statistical learning theory, generalization error (also known as the out-of-sample error or the risk) is a measure of how accurately an algorithm is able to predict outcome values for previously unseen data.
-Because learning algorithms are evaluated on finite samples, the evaluation of a learning algorithm may be sensitive to sampling error.
-As a result, measurements of prediction error on the current data may not provide much information about predictive ability on new data.
-Generalization error can be minimized by avoiding overfitting in the learning algorithm.
-The performance of a machine learning algorithm is visualized by plots that show values of estimates of the generalization error through the learning process, which are called learning curves.
+For supervised learning applications in machine learning and statistical learning theory, generalization error (also known as the out-of-sample error or the risk) is a measure of how accurately an algorithm is able to predict outcomes for previously unseen data.
+As learning algorithms are evaluated on finite samples, the evaluation of a learning algorithm may be sensitive to sampling error.
+As a result, measurements of prediction error on the current data may not provide much information about the algorithm's predictive ability on new, unseen data.
+The generalization error can be minimized by avoiding overfitting in the learning algorithm.
+The performance of machine learning algorithms is commonly visualized by learning curve plots that show estimates of the generalization error throughout the learning process.